-The happy ending I hope you experience after reading this post is to at least have a few practices to avoid burnout when you feel it coming.
+After reading this post, I hope you experience the happy ending of having at least a few practices to avoid burnout when you feel it coming.

 Getting Your Plan Ready

 The key is that you don’t just want to avoid burnout.
-This might sound cliché but what you are actually doing is finding joy in your life.
-This is what will be the best strategy in avoiding burnout.
+This might sound cliché but what you are doing is finding joy in your life.
+This is what will be the best strategy for avoiding burnout.

-If you have ever experienced any kind of burnout then you know the importance of a stress management plan.
-Personally, I feel that the older we get the more important it is to have this type of plan in place.
+If you have experienced any burnout, then you know the importance of a stress management plan.
+I feel that the older we get, the more important it is to have this plan in place.
 There have been several points in my life where I felt like I was at or close to burnout because of life circumstances.
-Some of these circumstances were because of my actions and some were out of my control Either way, having a plan in place makes us feel supported.
+Some of these circumstances were because of my actions, and some were out of my control.
+Either way, having a plan in place makes us feel supported.

 We hope you find value in having a resource to revisit with real-life action steps.